jina-ai/finetuner/docs/concepts/loss-functions.md

 ```

 In cases where the chosen loss function is a form of contrastive loss, such as the default `TripletMarginLoss`, or the `ClipLoss` function (the loss function used for `text-to-image` tasks), a class sampler is needed to properly function.
-In these cases, this `sampler` parameters is ignored and the `ClassSampler` is always used.
+In these cases, this `sampler` parameter is ignored and the `ClassSampler` is always used.

 ## CLIPLoss